chocolateboy/uncommonjs/README.md

 ```

 If the assigned value is an anonymous function or a non-function, it is
 assigned the name `default`.
-As with named exports, default exports with the
+As with named exports, default assignments with
-same value are ignored and default assignments with different values are
+the same value are ignored and default assignments with different values are
 assigned distinct names by appending a numeric suffix, e.g. `default`,
 `default_1`, `default_2` etc.